BOFACAM/FINALBASELINE/README.md

 ## Overview

-This repository contains scripts and configurations to validate Infrastructure as Code (IaC) tools using various parsers.
+This repository contains scripts and configurations utilized to run our research project.
+In a nutshell, the publshed project repository includes the validation on the use of existing IaC tools through the automated validation based on the latest official configuration-file parsers.
+Furthermore, it collects the project dependecy data from the GitHub generated dependency graph.
+With the collected data, it generates a server-based multi-LLM chat, fitted with generated JSONL files addressing the dependency data (SBOMs).
+The objective is to draft the foundations of automated generation of IaC configuration files at diverse stages of a software project based on diverse potential _a priori_ information, in the case of this study SBOMs.

+To perform this project, the following series of activities were developed/executed:

+- **STEP1**: Validate Infrastructure as Code (IaC) tools using various parsers.
 The following instructions guide you through setting up the necessary tools and executing the `parsing_file.py` script.
+- **STEP2**: Generating and collecting the project dependencies from GitHub.
+- **STEP3**: Generating JSONL files for chat communication with the adopted Large Language Models.
+- **STEP4**: Multi-API LLM integration process for interactive conversation with multiple LLMs for IaC configuration file generation.

 ## Prerequisites